 Indelible: Works in Ink from Pierogi Gallery and Flat Files

-The Schick Art Gallery is pleased to present Indelible: Works in Ink from Pierogi Gallery and Flat Files, featuring works on paper by 35 artists.
-The exhibition surveys a wide range of approaches, from abstract to representational, geometric to biomorphic, minimal to expressive, and as tiny as one square inch to as large as ten by twenty feet.
+Need to see art in person?
+The Schick Art Gallery is very pleased to open Indelible: Works in Ink from Pierogi Gallery and Flat Files.
+The exhibition features work by 35 artists representing a wide range of approaches, from abstract to representational, geometric to biomorphic, minimal to expressive, and from as tiny as one inch to as large as 10 by 20 feet.

 On founding Pierogi and the Flat Files, co-director Joe Amrhein notes, “As an artist myself, I have always found works on paper compelling….(They have) a greater sense of immediacy than, say, a larger painting might have.
 The idea for Pierogi’s Flat Files grew out of my realization that people don’t often get to see these kinds of works in formal gallery and museum shows, and so the Flat File portfolios would be an ideal way for people to look through and actually touch original works and, in a sense, become their own curator, with works by established artists next to those by relative unknowns.”

-Schick Art Gallery events are free and the public is welcome.
-The gallery is located in the Saisselin Art Building; a map of the Skidmore campus may be found on the Skidmore College website.
+The Schick Art Gallery is located in the Saisselin Art Building; a map of the Skidmore campus may be found on the Skidmore College website.